BeejLuig/BeejLuig.github.io/_posts/2016-11-23-devfest_2016_-_hackathon_takeaways.markdown

 Considering we were the "straggler" team, started without a plan, and had to scramble to get a half-decent web app together, I frequented the kegerator right after presenting.
 There was no way we would win; just making it to the finish line was a win in itself.
 I figured I'd hang around to find out who won out of interest and respect.
 There were a ton of great ideas put out there, and all of the prototypes were really impressive.

 I was standing in the back of the room, near the kegerator, congratulating my teammate Jack on a job well done when we hear "2nd runner up, TEAM SUCCESS!"
 Jack and I shared a confused look for a moment, then we realized...we won!
-Not first place, of course, but we won something!
+Not first place, of course, but we won something.
 The most unlikely team from day one somehow got it together and earned a spot on the podium!

 <figure style="text-align: center;">
 	<img src="https://lh3.googleusercontent.com/yUSl-x9T-SmdWYPk0ZxivJmbvRXtqNobQPzTnuFl0DR4fakpdaG86srN9kUdgIPfpP5JwYdrOR_3W09-i5qKtFI8o7lscxo3dSGE4Omkx7KoBQjCrslajacg0L9vL7zkvb8skEFRkuxd5zPu-nMLWwwaUkAaVM9stPT3qpZSj-BvEkwG5Q4PzbdsBcIJwAcnhM5brH74jPC_VN4RVSKNa8ngpb6e76fhYBPdEJ65K4mWVngNTpx6W9XmLIJ4aulbb_5sKNW9u4Ju9qtZisHTcUlDhuIOSlL7TH2r1m8jP9RFB_pHUxKbOH_HuEZmitJfGAEWt9nNUtvzLjyem72-bPlclKVs0jjkkcFEtOhImQUCwRgpYErb4uOeJfD_TEnVi13858IpP76bPV6h53-EMjs0CA2vuvGgfV92vXBzGVtt5FICQF5VhWVdhKfnVhrIb98BxfkFa9IeMuEqnska8-6cBjF_2rNvDyXjOX8PluRtS15HCSXKm99aGoyyPXI4Y4NYddvK39vynzudNqYj_Mj7-ZJYNkCEs4B6XdOGeZt2UC5UIOfkGvEPiJvnOffNbN_UHmjRQSlQprfLFGcPcv-QkbXTveBnL4968HnjC-ic26jktg=w1040-h781-no" width="500" alt="We did it!" margin="auto" />